 Developed by crossing the Indian and Java Peafowls, the Spalding Peacock is similar in color to the Java Green, but they have a thinner, longer body that is much larger than the Indian Blue.
 The Spalding Peahen is more brightly colored than the Indian Peahen, with far more defined green coloring around the neck and head.

-The Spalding Peafowl chicks are born much larger than Indian chicks and are usually much darker in color too.
+The Spalding Peafowl chicks are born much larger than Indian chicks and are usually much darker in color, too.
 The Spalding Peafowl has now been developed into other varieties, including the Spalding White, Spalding Pied, and Spalding Cameo.

 Contrary to popular belief, White Peafowl are not albinos, but rather are a color mutation developed from the Indian Blue Peafowl.
-They are white due to a missing pigment in their genes and are not classed as albino because this lack of pigment is limited only to their feathers — they still maintain pigmentation in their eyes.
+They are white due to a missing pigment in their genes and are not classed as albino because this lack of pigment is limited only to their plumage — they still maintain pigmentation in their eyes.
 These birds were the first recognized color mutation and were first found in the wild in India.

 Featured Image Credit: Pixabay